benjamin-wright/meal-planner-ai/docs/design/data-model.md

 4. **Recipe**
    - Name cannot be empty
+   - Name is automatically converted to lowercase before storage
+   - Description and steps are stored as-is to preserve formatting
    - Must have at least one ingredient
    - Must have at least one step
    - Dish must be one of: `breakfast`, `lunch`, `dinner`, `dessert`